tanbirsohail/jupyter-notebooks/README.md

 ### Numpy.ipynb
 Some basic features of Numpy is explored here.

-## Pandas - Getting Started.ipynb
+### Pandas - Getting Started.ipynb
 Some very basic commands to handle pandas dataframes.
+Also some commonly used tips and tricks to manipulate data.

-## Drawing Maps in Folium
+### Drawing Maps in Folium
-Useful tips on drawing maps or plotting geographical data using folium.
+Useful tips on drawing maps or plotting geographical data on maps using folium.